crisscrosss/crisscross/blog/index.md

 ---
 layout: blog
 title: Blog
 description: Posts from me about anything and everything.
-Completely unscheduled and spontanious.
+Completely unscheduled and spontaneous.
 ---

 # Recent Posts